 Localized inflammatory conditions

-When the aggravated Pitta localizes in the root of the ears specially after fever, it causes a swelling which is difficult to cure and may lead to death.
+- When the aggravated Pitta localizes in the root of the ears specially after fever, it causes swelling which is difficult to cure and may lead to death.

-When the aggravated Vata disturbs the spleen and causes pain in the sides of abdomen, it leads to the enlargement of the spleen.
+- When the aggravated Vata disturbs the spleen and causes pain in the sides of the abdomen, it leads to the enlargement of the spleen.

 Besides such swelling as Adhimamsa, Arrbuda etc. though having distinctive features of their own both by their name and form, they are all to be included under Shotha because swelling is the common feature.